2019/May/26: (13th Jam) - Supreme Resturant and Bar

 socializing and listening while others played.

 We had a special guest piano player from Austrailia named Kay Cai.
 She is very studied and played great.
 You can visit her website here.
-I made her a member
+I made her a member and

 2017/Jan: (5th Jam) - Local's Sport Pub and Grill

 Steve, a vocalist friend of his and I got together with BIAB on piano and drums.
 Steve and his friend sang very well.
-Unfortunately this is the jam where I allowed us to
+Unfortunately this is the jam where I allowed us to go

-go too long between the songs and we lost the location as a result.
+too long between the songs and we lost the location as a result.

 2016/Dec: (4th Jam) - Local's Sport Pub and Grill

 Steve, Jay, Adam, Alex and I got together to jam without BIAB.
 When we were not using BIAB we had an an issue with speeding up.
-I put BIAB in for the rest of the
+I put BIAB in for the rest of the night

-each subsequent song.
+subsequent song.
 If we sped up on a song I would go back to allowing at least one BIAB instrument to play as a way to prevent speeding up.

 2016/June: (3th Jam) - John's Home